georgyKurian/vscode-laravel-ide-helper/README.md

 2. Save any .php file to generate `facade helper` files
 3. Save any modal file to generate `model helper` files

-> *Note: Need a working database connection for properly generating `model helper` files*
+> :warning: Need a working database connection for properly generating `model helper` files